 Let me explain more, and share another four tips for creating a great project plan as well.

-It’s really important to realise that as a project manager you don’t have all the facts to hand.
+It’s really important to realize that as a project manager you don’t have all the facts to hand.

 That’s why you have a team.